The physician usually prescribes a nuclear stress test if a patient has a history of heart problems.

 It is similar to the exercise stress test, except the patient is given a harmless amount of a radioactive substance just before the end of the nuclear exercise testing part.

 A nuclear stress test involves injecting a radioactive tracer, which is not harmful to your body or organs.
 Next, a state-of-the-art gamma camera is used to detect the radiation released by the tracer to produce images of the heart on a monitor.
-Two sets of images of your heart will be taken, one in which you are at rest and another after exercise.

 It is usually performed along with an exercise stress test, where the patient is required to walk on a treadmill.